Desunovu/fastapi-mongodb-blog/README.md

 ## Project Functionality

-- User registration and authentication
+- User registration and authentication :white_check_mark:
+- Hierarchical Role-Based Access Control :white_check_mark:
-- Creation, editing, and deletion of blog articles
+- Creation, editing, and deletion of blog articles :x:
-- Display of article list and their details
+- Display of article list and their details :x:
-- Adding comments to articles
+- Adding comments to articles :x:
-- Search for articles using keywords
+- Search for articles using keywords :x:
-- Pagination support for displaying a large number of articles
+- Pagination support for displaying a large number of articles :x:
-- Ability to add tags to articles and filter by tags
+- Ability to add tags to articles and filter by tags :x:

 ## Project Implementation Steps